Is Platelet Rich Plasma right for you?

 Chronic tendon pain (such as achilles tendonitis, tennis elbow, hip and shoulder tendon pain and plantar fasciitis)

-Osteoarthritis (for example, hip or knee arthritis)
+Osteoarthritis (for example, hip, knee, or small joint arthritis)

 Ligament, Tendon and muscle injury